4zzi/external-executor/README.md

 made with imgui

 # Requirements to run this
-Dotnet 9.0
+dotnet 9.0 ,
-Dotnet 9.0 SDK
+dotnet 9.0 SDK.
-changing the batch file and
+you can use visual studio and build it or use the batch file
-visual Studio 2022